pluralsight-cloud/azure-functions-monitor-debug-solutions/README.md

 5. Deploy the template.
 6. Follow along with the demo.

-7. Use the following command in the Azure Cloud Shell to deploy the function code.
+7. Use the following command in a bash Azure Cloud Shell to deploy the function code.

 ```
 RG=$(az group list --query "[0].name" -o tsv); \